Rise (Star Trek: Voyager)

 "Rise" is the 61st episode of Star Trek: Voyager, the 19th episode of the third season.
 The episode debuted on February 26, 1997 on UPN.
 This episode focuses on the characters Neelix and Tuvok on an away mission.
 It was written by Brannon Braga from a story by Jimmy Diggs, and directed by Robert Scheerer.

 In the 24th century, two crewmembers of a starship try to help aliens, but when their shuttlecraft crashes, they must evacuate by space elevator.
 However, on the journey up they encounter unexpected difficulties with the aliens they are trying to help, even as they try to manage their own relationship.

 Overview

 The story by Jimmy Diggs was inspired by the 1965 film The Flight of the Phoenix.

-This episode is noted for being set on space elevator.
+This episode is noted for being set on a space elevator.